wp-plugins/socialauth-wp/readme.txt

 SocialAuth-WP a Wordpress 3.0+ plugin derived from popular PHP based HybridAuth library.
 Inspired from other Wordpress social login plugins, this plugin seamlessly integrates into any Wordpress 3.0+ application and enables social login integration through different service providers.
 All you have to do is to configure the plugin from settings page before you can start using it.
 SocialAuth-WP hides all the intricacies of generating signatures and token, doing security handshakes and provides an out of the box a simple solution to interact with providers.

+Please check out our [detailed wiki](http://code.google.com/p/socialauth-wp/) for complete information on this plugin.

 == Installation ==

 * Login to your wordpress site as admin, go to plugins menu and search for "SocialAuth-WP".